Dedo200/Dedo200/README.md

 Dedo200/Dedo200 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 - what is so special about me?
-What's about me is dedication to work and organizational skills
+What's special about me is my dedication to work and organizational skills